 Which Applications Use Metal Core PCB?

 The LED light industry is the primary consumer of metal core PCB.
-However, you will find metal core PCBs in many other applications from various industries that use metal core PCB.
+However, you will find them in many other applications from various industries that use metal core PCB.

 LED Light Industry Use Metal Core PCB

-You can use metal core PCBs in different form factors, and the substrate metals can come in a wide variety and different thicknesses.
+You can use them in different form factors, and the substrate metals can come in a wide variety and different thicknesses.
 Here are some applications that use metal core PCB:

 - Automotive’s system LED applications

 - Various power converters, such as telecom, power supplies, voltage regulator, industrial, etc.

 - Hybrid/electric motor control applications